zhengthomastang/2018AICity_TeamUW/Track3/1_Multi-Camera Vehicle Tracking and Re-identification/README.md

 ## How to Build & Use

-Please refer to the package from [Hao Xiao's GitHub repository](https://github.com/AlexXiao95/Multi-camera-Vehicle-Tracking-and-Reidentification), where detailed instruction of configuration and installation is provided.
+Please refer to [Hao Xiao's GitHub repository](https://github.com/AlexXiao95/Multi-camera-Vehicle-Tracking-and-Reidentification), where detailed instructions of configuration and installation are provided.

 ### Input & Output Format